Skip to content

 In November 2022, an Ontario court declared the legislation unconstitutional.
 The government appealed the court’s decision.
 On February 12, 2024, the Ontario Court of Appeal released a decision on the appeal.

-Public reports also indicate the government is in settlement discussions and binding arbitration with various federations and unions to address salary implications of Bill 124.
+The government has also been in settlement discussions and binding arbitration with various federations and unions to address salary implications of Bill 124.
 As plan administrators, we’re not part of the negotiation process.

 Our contact centre won't have any further information to share with you at this time, so there’s no need to call or email.